 Although Spain does not have the recycling (reciclaje) levels for municipal waste found in some European countries, facilities have improved remarkably in recent years and most municipalities now recycle glass, paper, cardboard, aluminium, cans, plastic, batteries and other materials, although there are sometimes few collection points.
 Many municipalities also recycle garden waste, which is then sold as compost.
 Some municipalities publish leaflets detailing where and when to dump your household rubbish.
 Whatever the chosen models is, the streets of all Spanish municipalities have large-capacity containers to receive paper, cardboard and glass.

-The way the service is provided varies between municipalities, with larger cities having more frequent and extensive collections than rural areas.
-Barcelona, for example, has a daily waste collection service carried out through street containers, door-to-door refuse bag collection, pneumatic collection boxes and bins for collection in shops.
+The way the service is provided varies between municipalities.
+Larger cities generally have more frequent and extensive collections than rural areas.
+Barcelona, for example, has a daily waste collection service carried out through street containers, door-to-door refuse bag collection, pneumatic collection boxes, and bins for collection in shops.
 All residents also have recycling containers within 100 meters of their home – yellow for cans and cartons; green for glass; blue for paper and cardboard; brown for organic waste; and grey for other waste.

 Electricity in Spain

 Spain’s main electricity companies include Groupo Endesa (the largest), Iberdrola, Union Fenosa, and Hidrocantábrico.
-The energy market was completely liberalised in 2003 and clients can now choose which company provides their electricity.
-Note, however, that in many areas there’s still only one company providing electricity and unless you live in a large city, you still may not have a choice.
+The energy market was completely liberalized in 2003 and clients can now choose which company provides their electricity.
+However, in many areas, there’s still only one company providing electricity; unless you live in a large city, you still may not have a choice.